reicolee/grailed-code-challenge/README.md

 Once the local development server is up and running, navigate one of the following web-browsable API to view:

-List of users with disallowed usernames
+List of users with disallowed usernames:

 GET: localhost:8000/users/disallowed_users/

 List of users with updated usernames from previously disallowed usernames.
-To update aka POST, scroll to the bottom, and hit the 'POST' button underneath the form
+To update aka POST, scroll to the bottom, and hit the 'POST' button underneath the form:

 POST: localhost:8000/users/disallowed_users/

-List of users with duplicate usernames
+List of users with duplicate usernames:

 GET: localhost:8000/users/duplicate_users/

 List of users with updated usernames from previously duplicate usernames.
-To update aka POST, scroll to the bottom, and hit the 'POST' button underneath the form
+To update aka POST, scroll to the bottom, and hit the 'POST' button underneath the form:

 POST: localhost:8000/users/duplicate_users/

 ## Discussion